The Meaning, Symbolism, and Cultural Significance of Anthurium Plants

 Do Anthuriums come back every year?

 Anthuriums are perennial tropical houseplants that will bloom every year if kept in the right conditions.
-Anthuriums require high humidity levels, warm temperatures, medium indirect sunlight, slightly acidic soil, regular watering, occasional fertilizing, and repotting.
-They are largely pest and disease resistant indoors.
+Anthuriums require high humidity levels, warm temperatures, medium indirect sunlight, slightly acidic soil, regular watering, occasional fertilizing, pruning, and repotting.
+They are largely pest and disease resistant indoors and typically bounce back from common issues such as drooping, or yellowing anthurium foliage with due care.

 How long do Anthurium flowers last?